Socialist Republican Party (Kerala)

 The Socialist Republican Party (SRP) was an Indian political party from the state of Kerala.

 History

-The council of SNDP Yogam decided to form A political party on 1974 November, on the basis of that decision the party was formed and declared in 1975 March 13 with the blessings of the SNDP Yogam. with an intention of the uplift of backwards, dalits and minorities to establish social justice by providing Democratic Socialist Casteless and Classless and Secular pattern of Society.
+The council of SNDP Yogam decided to form a political party on 1974 November, on the basis of that decision the party was formed and declared in 1975 March 13 with the blessings of the SNDP Yogam, with an intention of the upliftment of backwards, dalits and minorities to establish social justice by providing Democratic, Socialist, Casteless and Classless and Secular pattern of Society.
 The party was created as an answer to the formation of the National Democratic Party by the Nair Service Society.

 The party had entered into the agitation for the implementation of Mandal commission report for the establishment of communal reservation.

 The party was a member of Kerala's United Democratic Front during the 1980s.